DXJL

 DXJL (103.3 FM), broadcasting as The New J 103.3, is a radio station owned by Sarraga Integrated and Management Corporation (SIAM) and operated by the Far East Broadcasting Company.
-The station's studio and transmitter are located at Unit 210, 2nd Floor CKY Center, Capistrano-T.Chaves Sts., Cagayan de Oro.
+The station's studio and transmitter are located at Unit 210, 2nd Floor, CKY Center, Capistrano-T.Chaves Sts., Cagayan de Oro.
 It is the first & only Christian FM Station in the city.

+History

+The New J was launched in 2006.
+It formerly broadcast from 199 J.R.
+Borja St.

-On July 1, 2016, FEBC took over the station's operations, becoming part of the FEBC family.
+On July 1, 2016, FEBC took over the station's operations.

-Formerly located on 199 J.R.
-Borja St., This station served as a Christian FM station that was owned by SIAM and operated by FEBC.
-It was then transferred in the CKY Center in 2018.
+In 2019, The New J relocated to its current home in CKY Center.